 Governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
-Under the current financial resources measurement focus, only current assets, current liabilities and deferred inflows of resources are generally included on their balance sheets.
+Under the current financial resources measurement focus, only current assets and current liabilities are generally included on their balance sheets.
 The reported fund balance is considered to be a measure of "available spendable resources".
 Governmental fund operating statements present increases (revenues and other financing sources) and decreases (expenditures and other financing uses) in fund balance.
 Accordingly, they are said to present a summary of sources and uses of "available spendable resources" during a period.